pnuehrenberg/vassi/docs/index.rst

 Refer to the :doc:`basic usage <source/3_basic_usage>` page if you want to test *vassi* on an existing dataset.

+The following video gives an overview of the interactive validation tool that complements the classification pipeline.

+.. video:: source/SI6_interactive_validation.mp4
+    :width: 100%

+You can also have a look at the :doc:`interactive validation notebook <source/interactive_validation>` that we used to record this video.

 .. toctree::
     :caption: Getting Started
     :hidden: